 When continuing in this thesis with an analysis merely on a state-level, this would have strong negative effects on the external validity of the research.
-External validity is about the generalizing value of the research and also considers the more specific population validity, which considers the representativeness of the sample of a population.
-A main threat to this type of validity would be stating that this study’s result would be applicable to the majority of countries, whereas the sample of population should not exist of countries in the first place.
-The ANST approach looks at the social interaction among actors, thus an analysis focusing on countries is not representative and the results of such a study cannot be generalized to other countries.
-It is important to emphasize that the absence of certain data, does not mean that there isn’t a problem.
+The ANST approach looks at the social interaction between individual actors, thus an analysis focusing on countries is not representative and the results of such a study cannot be generalized to other countries.
+It is important to emphasize that the absence of certain data, does not mean that there isn’t a conceptual problem.
 But as Galileo Galilei once said: ‘Measure what is measurable, and make measurable what is not so’.
 As the ANST approach cannot be made measurable by current corruption data, I will now pass on with presenting a model by which this new model can be made measurable.

 An alternative method to measuring: the relational approach